John Edd Thompson

-John Edd Thompson (1942 or 1943 – May 5, 2025) was an American meteorologist who was the chief meteorologist for WALA-TV in Mobile, Alabama.
+John Edd Thompson (June 25, 1942 – May 5, 2025) was an American meteorologist who was the chief meteorologist for WALA-TV in Mobile, Alabama.
 Thompson reported the weather for people on the central Gulf Coast since 1969.
 Thompson retired on June 5, 2009, to spend more time with family.

 Life and career

 Thompson, a Mobile native earned his degrees in geosciences and communications from Mississippi State University and the University of Alabama respectively.
 While studying journalism at the University of Alabama, Thompson decided he would rather pursue interests in radio and gained experience at WNPT-FM in Tuscaloosa.
 Thompson would later gain more radio experience in WARF in Jasper, Alabama, WTUF in Georgia and WABB in Mobile.
 In Mobile, he gained a job at WKRG doing a local country music show titled TV-5 Party Line.
 The station moved Thompson to weather in 1971, and he would end up doing weekend weather segments at WALA-TV in 1977, then affiliated with NBC.
 After six months, Thompson was moved to weekly weather.
 During Hurricane Katrina, Thompson found out on-air that his home in Dauphin Island was destroyed.
 "I didn't realize it was gone until I saw the aerial pictures the next morning," Thompson recalled in 2009.
 "Basically, since we were on the air I just kind of gulped and kept going."
 Thompson retired on June 5, 2009.

 Thompson had several other interests, and dabbled in music for three decades.
 He was one of the founding members of the Mobile Songwriters Association and a member of the Nashville Songwriters Association International.
 He also participated in the Frank Brown Songwriters Festival that is held every November in Gulf Shores, Alabama.

 Thompson's last newscast was broadcast the night of Friday, June 5, 2009.
 The special newscast featured former WALA newscasters and reporters and sports personalities extending their thanks.
 On the special, Thompson announced he had taken a job in Los Angeles, California teaching acting students (however, this would be part-time).
 Thompson still resided in Mobile until his death.

 He was the grandfather of Brad, Caroline, Tanner, and Grace.

 Thompson died on May 5, 2025, at the age of 82.
 His death was announced on May 6.